Melody O’Connor Allen

 My career as a surgeon came to an abrupt halt in 1989, when I contracted a viral illness that turned my life upside down.
 After months, and then years, of fever, pain, confusion, and deadening fatigue, I was diagnosed with Chronic Fatigue Syndrome, an illness I still manage to this day.
 Frustrated by my many failed attempts to return to surgery, I was left with an intense need to use my mind and my hands.
 I returned to the childhood comforts of painting.
 My renewed immersion in the world of art was essential to my recovery, sense of accomplishment, and feeling of self-worth.

-Currently, I paint pastel landscapes of local scenes and the rural Midwest, images that emphasize contrasts in light and shadow, texture and color.
+Currently, I paint pastel landscapes of local scenes and the rural Midwest and California, images that emphasize contrasts in light and shadow, texture and color.
 I have been indelibly influenced by the great Impressionist painters of Europe (Degas, Renoir, and Toulouse-Lautrec) and by California painters of the Impressionist period, in particular, William Wendt, Franz Bischoff, and Granville Redmond.
 I use very soft pastels on sanded paper, which allow me to add layer upon layer of rich pigment and give the images I create a more painterly effect and a fuller depth of color and texture.
+When I paint, time seems to stand still, and the stresses of everyday life fall away.
+It is my hope that my artworks convey this tranquil yet joy-filled mood to the viewer, while sensually connecting to familiar landscapes of California, the Midwest and the Twin Cities.
+In particular, my California paintings attempt to infuse the fragrance of sea air and eucalyptus into the color and light of my pastels.
+They are a graphic representation of my deep love for my new home, Southern California.